 The City of South Perth is committed to addressing climate change.
 As custodians of the local environment and infrastructure, the City is actively working to understand the potential impacts of climate change, as well as taking action to prevent those impacts wherever possible.

 Climate change will affect many areas of City services including building, planning, environmental management, infrastructure, public health and community services.

 A strategic approach to climate change

-The City is guided by its Strategic Community Plan 2015 - 2025, which responds to the community’s concern about climate change and commits to:
+The City is guided by its Strategic Community Plan 2020-2030, which includes two strategies (listed below) under the outcome Resource Management and Climate Change.

-The City’s Climate Change Strategy 2010-2015 is due to be updated, to ensure that actions remain current and based on latest scientific knowledge.
+A review of the City’s Climate Change Strategy 2010-2015 was recently undertaken to ensure that actions remain current and based on latest scientific knowledge.
 The City has also undertaken a Greenhouse gas emissions forecast to establish emissions reduction targets.

 Climate change risk assessment

 In 2010, the City undertook a series of organisation-wide workshops to develop a risk assessment for climate change impacts.
 This trial project was a first in Western Australia.
 The purpose of the project was to undertake a review and assessment of the City’s risks in terms of the effects of actual or potential climate change impacts.
 The risk assessment formed the basis of the City’s approach to climate change, including its climate change strategy.

 The City, in partnership with Eastern Metropolitan Regional Council, the Department of Water and five other local governments, is undertaking a Flood Risk and Vulnerability Assessment of the City’s northern foreshore with the aim of producing a Floodplain Development Strategy.

 This project will provide the City with updated modelling and mapping of the northern foreshore, with consideration of the effects of climate change.
 This will inform and develop mitigation strategies and decision-making on proposed land use and development of flood prone land.